 Through the development of an intense, week-long course, ISRIA was designed to give participants the opportunity to enhance their skills for the planning and development of assessment studies, to better understand how best to report and implement research impact assessments, and how to use those tools and techniques within their own organisations.
 Most importantly, participants were given the chance to create lasting connections with the people they met and to become a part of a growing global community of practice.

 The inaugural School was hosted in Barcelona, Spain in September 2013, followed by a second edition in Banff, Canada in September 2014, a third in Doha, Qatar in October 2015, and a fourth in Melbourne, Australia in September 2016.
 The final edition was held in Favrholm, Denmark in October 2017.
 In addition to these international Schools, there have been a number of regional courses and workshops including in Canada, Chile, Jordan and the Netherlands.

-Over five years, 500 people from over 25 countries have participated in ISRIA.
+Over five years, more than 450 people from 34 countries have participated in ISRIA.

 To accelerate the sharing of knowledge, ISRIA has adopted an open access strategy whereby the material from the five Schools has been made available to anyone who wishes to use it for a public purpose.
 ISRIA will no longer be hosting annual Schools but we hope that others will pick up the baton and continue to develop the capacity and capability for research impact assessment globally.
 Alumni of the Schools – both faculty and participants – may be able to assist in advising or organising local events.